 The images above show the types that are currently available.
 Bezels can be either black or chrome.
 All gauges have an eight way M8 connector fitted to the rear of the enclosure and are supplied with a mating connector with flying leads.

-A new feature is an analogue temperature output for data logging - call to ask for details.
+A new feature is linear analogue temperature output for data logging - call to ask for details.

-Temperature gauges are supplied with thermister based sensors embedded in a brass fitting designed to replace typical capillary sensors directly.
+Temperature gauges are supplied with Bosch sensors that are rated to 150 degrees centigrade with an adapter designed to replace typical capillary sensors.
 An accuracy of better than 3% is obtained.
-These sensors have a long flying lead for ease of installation.
-As an alternative Bosch temperature sensors with a M12 x 1.5 thread can be provided.
+These sensors have a Bosch connector supplied.

 All temperatures gauges have settable maximums over which a warning signal is generated.
 Similarly, pressure gauges have minimum settings below which warnings are provided.
 Warnings cause a bright blue LED behind the dial to light, as shown above.
 Warnings are set up using a magnetic wand on the instrument glass.
 This is possible while the gauges are installed in the dash - buttons are not necessary.